-Section 14: Backfilling The System
+Section 12: Backfilling The System

-The first foot of backfill must be free of frozen soil, rocks, or other debris.
-ROVANCO recommends the use of clean backfill material without sharp stones.
-If the project specifications require a specific backfill material, we recommend the installer follow the specification.
+The first foot of backfill must be free of frozen soil, rocks or other debris.
+ROVANCO recommends the use of sand backfill if not required in specifications.
 Hand tamp in 6" layers to one foot above the conduit.
 After this, a mechanical tamper may be used.
-See Figure 14.1
+See Figure 12.1

 Note: that you need 24" of cover tamped to 95% compaction to obtain H-20 traffic load conditions.
 However, this is not adequate for railroad crossings.
 In that case, contact our Engineering Department in Joliet, Illinois.
 If 24" is not obtainable, put 6" of 95% compacted sand above the pipe, and then a 4" to 6" reinforced concrete pad.
 The pad should overlap the edges of the trench by 1'.
 Then continue the backfilling to grade as usual.
-See Figure 14.2